 - Depression.
 Presumed if diagnosed within 3 years of moderate or severe service-connected TBI or within 1 year of mild TBI.

 - Hormone Deficiency.
 Presumed if diagnosed within 1 year of moderate or severe service-connected TBI.

 Finally, it is important to remember that a veteran cannot use the same symptoms to be rated in two separate disorders.
 If you are rated for any of the listed conditions under the TBI rating system, you cannot also be rated for that condition on its own.

 TBI is a condition affecting a large amount of veterans, but the VA has not always been the best at recognizing this.
 In order to get the VA benefits you deserve, it is very important to receive an accurate diagnosis.

 Because diagnosis can largely be subjective, be sure to tell your examiner how your normal days are.
 Do not leave anything out, and explain in detail how you got the injury.

 The VA encourages patients that while they may be originally screened using a primary care provider, visiting a secondary doctor would be in their best interests.
 If diagnosed, you can be treated for your symptoms with a variety of options.
 Those can be medications, learning how to cope with pain and behavioral problems, therapy, and assistive technology; as well as a combination of those.

 If your C&P determination comes back as good for a TBI, your chances of winning your claim are far higher!
 But even if this isn’t the case, you can contact us.
-We have a team of VA coaches who have expertise in TBI’s!
+We have a team of VA coaches who have expertise in Traumatic Brain Injury for Veterans!